MikuX-Dev/Arch/README.md

 # ArchFiery

-# NOTE: Personal-ArchFiery script is for me not for other's
+# NOTE: Personal-ArchFiery script is for me not for other's "IT HAVE SOME ISSUES"

 ## Introduction: